-There are many ways to evaluate your goals as you go along, and trial and error is usually necessary.
-All social media tools come with easy-to-use tracking tools, so check these stats regularly to see which types of posts are most viewed and which generate the greatest response.
+There are many ways to evaluate your goals as you go along, and trial-and-error is one way that's usually necessary.
+All social media platforms come with easy-to-use tracking tools, so check these stats regularly to see which types of posts are most viewed and which generate the greatest response.
 Be prepared to realign your strategy in response to this information.